Skip to content

 App Designer:

-1. Import the dataset from Data section to Module4 folder
+1. Import the dataset from the Data section to Module5 folder

-2. In Module4 create new app named Comparing Predictions
+2. In Module5, create a new app named Comparing Predictions

 startBlox